d3mo17/cestino/README.md

 </script>
 ```

-In both examples you see, that the method toJSON() will not include
+Execute one of the examples above and you see that the method ```toJSON()```
-prices of products.
-This is because the prices could have been changed
-before we use the method fromJSON() to import a structure in an empty
-cart.
-The prices therefore are useless and have to be updated by the
-server on import.
-Here comes the BasicCartService into play ...
+will not include prices or any other field of the product objects.
+Only the necessary business data will be include, to be able rebuilding
+the cart.
+Later, when passing the data returned by ```toJSON()``` into ```fromJSON```
+the cart will be rebuild.
+In that process the additional information to
+products will be fetched from a service object that can be passed to the
+carts constructor.
+By default this service is of type ```BasicCartService```.

 ##### Import from JSON and loading masterdata of products into cart